Engineering

 EG 2313.
 Fundamentals of Logic Design.
 3 Semester Hours.

 The first half of this course focuses on combinational network design.
 This includes the number systems and conversion; Boolean algebra; minimization of switching functions using Karnaugh maps; multi-level gate networks; multi-output networks; realizing Boolean functions using multiplexers, decoders, read-only memories, and programmable logic devices.
 The second half of this course focuses on the analysis and the design of sequential network.
 Topics covered in this part of the course include flip-flops; designing counters using different type of flip-flops; analysis of sequential networks; derivation of state graphs and tables; introduction to Finite State Machines; minimization of state tables; guidelines for state assignment; derivation of flip-flop input equations, and realization of sequential networks.
 (Fall) Prerequisite: none.
+Co-requisite: EG 2113.

 EG 2324.
 Circuits Analysis II.
 3 Semester Hours.

 The goal of this course is to provide students with a working knowledge of phasor diagrams; sinusoidal steady-state power analysis and complex load matching; series and parallel resonance; Laplace transform and its applications in circuit analysis: the step function, the impulse function, inverse transforms, initial and final value theorems, and circuit analysis in the s-domain.
 Transfer functions and Bode diagrams are also included.
-(Spring) Prerequisite: EG2421.
+(Spring) Prerequisite: EG 2321.

 EG 2326.
-Electronics I. 3 Semester Hours.
+Electronics.
+3 Semester Hours.

 EG 2343.
 Statics.
 3 Semester Hours.

-Fundamentals of statics, vector methods, concentrated and distributed force systems, methods of moments for extended rigid structures, static equilibrium of structures.
+Fundamentals of statics, vector methods, concentrated and distributed force systems, methods of moments for extended rigid structures, statice quilibrium of structures.
 Topics also include Moments of inertia, Friction, and Centroids/Center of Gravity.
 (Fall; Spring) Prerequisites: EG1341, MT2412, and PY1404.

 EG 2344.
 Dynamics.
 3 Semester Hours.